Sexual Violence Policy and Information

 - Get immediate medical attention.

 Victim Confidentiality - All police contacts with victims of sexual violence are private matters.
 Massachusetts law guarantees the privacy of victims of sexual violence.
 The identity of victims will be kept private and will not be released to anyone without the victim's consent, including College officials or the media.
-The College respects requests for confidentiality to the extent possible while following through with the obligation to investigate and respond to complaints of violations this policy.
+The College respects requests for confidentiality to the extent possible while following through with the obligation to investigate and respond to complaints of violations of this policy.

 Retaliation - All allegations of retaliation against reporters of allegations of sexual violence will be investigated and charges will be filed for all substantiated violations.